Dowagiac Municipal Airport

 Dowagiac Municipal Airport (FAA LID: C91) is a public airport owned and operated by the City of Dowagiac located 1m (1.6 km) northwest of Dowagiac, Michigan, United States.
 The uncontrolled airport is used for general aviation purposes.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local general aviation facility.

-The airport is used largely by personal pilots, but it also gets significant traffic from crop dusting aircraft spraying nearby fields.
+The airport is used largely by personal pilots, but it also gets significant traffic from crop-dusting aircraft spraying nearby fields.
 Local officials say the airport helps generate tourism, especially during the summer months.

-Additionally, radio controlled aircraft operations are permitted on the southeast side of runway 04/22.
+Additionally, radio-controlled aircraft operations are permitted on the southeast side of runway 04/22.

 In 2020, the airport was announced as a finalist to become the hub of Michigan's space launch network, though it was eventually ruled out.

 The airport is home to a chapter of the Experimental Aircraft Association (EAA), which hosts pancake breakfasts, fly-ins, and other events at the airport.

 The airport is home to a variety of general aviation pilots as well as flight schools that offer flight training year-round.

-Facilities & Aircraft
+Facilities and aircraft

 The airport has two runways.
 Runway 9/27 is 4700 x 100 ft (1433 x 30 m) and is asphalt, while runway 4/22 is 2176 x 100 ft (663 x 30 m) and is turf.